 Mr. Walker is a CPA, CGA and holds a Bachelor of Mathematics degree from the University of Waterloo.

 Ms. Elaine Ellingham M.Sc., MBA, PGeo, is a geologist with over 35 years’ experience with major and junior mining companies in exploration, business development, investor relations and senior executive roles.
 She spent eight years with the Toronto Stock Exchange serving in various capacities and has held directorships over the past ten years for several junior explorers through to mid-tier producers, where she has been a major contributor to strategic direction including hands-on with management in several situations.
 This included serving as a Director of Richmont Mines for eight years, six as lead director, as well as stepping in as interim CEO in 2014, and through to its recent take-over by Alamos Gold.
-She is currently a Director of the Prospectors and Developers Association and a member of the Ontario Securities Commissions’ Small and Medium Enterprises Advisory Committee.
-She is currently an active director on the boards of Alamos Gold, Aurania Resources, and Almaden Minerals.
+She is currently an active director on the boards of Alamos Gold, Almaden Minerals Ltd., Blue Thunder Mining Corporation, 79North Inc., and the Prospectors and Developers Association.

 Alan received a B.Sc. in geology from the University of Toronto in 1976 and an M.Sc. in geophysics from Macquarie University in 1989.
 From 1976 to 1990 he worked as a geophysicist in exploration and resource development in Canada and Australasia.
 From 1990 to 2012 he was employed by Inco /Vale as a senior geophysicist and then as Manager of Geophysics with responsibility for global exploration.
 As Chief Geophysicist for Vale Global Exploration Alan worked on geophysical applications for base metals, iron, manganese, coal and fertilizers (potash and phosphate) as well as target generation using regional and global data sets.
 Alan is currently working as a consultant with his own company Geoscience North